Brighton railway station: Passenger station

 The passenger station was a three-storey building in an Italianate style, designed by David Mocatta in 1839–40 which incorporated the head office of the railway company.
-(This building still stands but has been largely obscured by later additions.)
-The station is said to have many similarities to the Nine Elms railway station of the London and Southampton Railway (1838) designed by Sir William Tite.
-Baker & Son were paid £9766 15s for the station building between May and August 1841.
-The platform accommodation was built by John Urpeth Rastrick and consisted of four pitched roofs each 250 ft long.
-It opened for trains to Shoreham on 12 May 1840, and to London on 21 September 1841.
+This building still stands but has been largely obscured by later additions.
+The station is said to have many similarities to of the London and Southampton Railway (1838) designed by Sir William Tite.
+Baker & Son were paid £9,766 15s for the station building between May and August 1841.
+The platform accommodation was built by John Urpeth Rastrick and consisted of four pitched roofs, each 250 ft long.
+It opened for trains to Shoreham on 12 May 1840 and to London on 21 September 1841.